MuhammadAkbar007/workout-tracker/src/main/resources/assignment.md

 ## System
 - [x] Write a data seeder to populate database with a list of exercises.
 - [x] implement JWT authentication
+- [x] implement MapStruct
 - [ ] admin dashboard functionalities

 ## User
 - [x] can sign up
 - [x] can log in
 - [x] can log out
+- [x] create workout plans: Allow users to create workouts composed of multiple exercises.

 > [!NOTE]
 > in-progress this task 👇
-- [ ] create workout plans: Allow users to create workouts composed of multiple exercises.

 - [ ] update workout plans: Allow users to update workouts and add comments.

 - [ ] delete workout plans
 - [ ] schedule workout plans for specific date and times
 - [ ] list workouts:  List active or pending workouts sorted by date and time